BAJAJ FINSERV DIRECT LIMITED

 Yes.
 Having a high credit utilisation indicates that you may be dependent on credit and are not financially stable.
 This makes you a high-risk borrower for most lenders and credit card issuers.
 Thus, it is important to maintain a low credit utilisation ratio.

-While very low credit utilization is good, zero credit utilisation can sometimes be seen as a lack of credit use, which might not be ideal for building a strong credit history.
+While very low credit utilisation is good, zero credit utilisation can sometimes be seen as a lack of credit use, which might not be ideal for building a strong credit history.
 A small, consistently used portion of your available credit is generally preferred.

 Your credit score is influenced by both your overall credit utilisation ratio (across all accounts) and the utilisation ratio of each individual account.
 Understanding how these ratios are calculated, which accounts contribute to them, and strategies for lowering them is key to building and maintaining a strong credit score.